Just what’s going on in the world today?

 The bike ride went really well except that 20 yards from the finish line, I fell off the bike after trying to high-five some children on the side of the finish line!
 Somehow, my bike somersaulted and I head-banged the ground.
 Apart from serious calf bruising, I also suffered bruised/ fractured ribs.

-So when I met up with Eva, I was in a lot of pain and feeling rather sorry for myself.
+So when I met up with Eva, I was in a lot of pain and felt rather sorry for myself.
 And then as soon as she started sharing more about her life and her holocaust journey, I had a reality check.

 “The Holocaust survivors are among the most inspiring people I have had the privilege to meet” – Jonathan Sacks